shiatsumat/Hash/Reference.md

 * Compile.exe : Compile with g++.
 You can use it like
 <pre>compile a.hash -oa.exe</pre>

 ## Point

 * The grammar of Hash is quite similar to C++.
-* Every definition will be automatically declared forward.
 * Hash may generate a C++ code with errors.
 See the output of a C++ compiler.
 * Hash automatically writes #line preprocessor directives to match the lines of original Hash source codes.

 ## Comment